apify/apify-client-js/README.md

 ## Parsing of date fields

-Apify Client automatically parses fields that ends with `At` such as `modifiedAt` or `createdAt` to `Date` object.
+Apify client automatically parses fields that ends with `At` such as `modifiedAt` or `createdAt` to `Date` object.
-This doesn't apply to user generated content such as:
+This does not apply to user generated content such as:

-* crawler results
+* Crawler results
-* dataset content
+* Dataset content
-* key-value store records
+* Key-value store records

 ## Package maintenance